-C. Michael Jacobi Christopher Lacovara Albert G. Pastino C. Turney Stevens John A. Ward, III (director nominee)
+C. Michael Jacobi Christopher Lacovara Albert G. Pastino C. Turney Stevens John A. Ward III

-In fiscal year 2012, the Board of the Company met six times.
+In fiscal year 2013, the Board of the Company met 8 times.
 Each director attended at least 75% of the total number of meetings of the Board and committees on which the director served that were held while the director was a member.
 It is the Company's policy that Board members are encouraged, but not required, to attend the Company's annual meetings of shareholders.
-All of the Board members attended the Company's 2012 Annual Meeting of Shareholders.